Integration with Angular

 yarn start

-Download the trial Booking package and follow steps mentioned in the README file.
-Note that trial Booking is available 30 days only.
+Download the trial Booking package and follow the steps in the package README.
+The trial version stays active for 30 days.

 import { Booking } from 'dhx-booking-package';